Automattic/wp-calypso/packages/wp-checkout/README.md

 The content of the second and third step vary based on the payment method chosen in the first step.
 For example, the second step may only request a postal code if the payment method is 'apple-pay', but it may request the full address for the 'card' method.

+Inside the component, this is a `CheckoutStep` wrapping a `CheckoutPaymentMethods` component.

 ### Billing details

+This step contains various form fields to collect billing contact information from the customer.

-The billing address may be automatically filled based on the server.
-If the billing address is set or changed during the second step, the updated address will be used for the checkout.
+The billing information may be automatically filled based on data retrieved from the server.
+If the billing address is set or changed during this step, the updated address will be used for the checkout.
 However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can take any necessary actions like updating the line items and total.

+Any other component can request the information from these form fields by using the `useBillingContact` React Hook.

+Inside the component, this is a `CheckoutStep` wrapping a `CheckoutBillingContactForm` component.

 ### Review order

+The third step presents a simple list of line items and a total, followed by a purchase button.

-The third step's order review content can be overridden using the `orderReview` and `orderReviewCollapsed` props, which can be built from a set of building blocks provided by this package.
+This step's content can be overridden using the `reviewContent` and `reviewContentCollapsed` props, which can be built from a set of building blocks provided by this package.
 See the example below for how to create a custom review area.

-The line items being purchased must be passed to `WPCheckout` using the required `items` array prop.
+The line items must be passed to `Checkout` using the required `items` array prop.
 Each item is an object of the form `{ label: string, subLabel: string, id: string, type: string, amount: { currency: string, value: int, displayValue: string } }`.
 All the properties are required except for `subLabel`, and `id` must be unique.
-The `type` property is not used internally but can be used to organize the line items in the `orderReview` component.
+The `type` property is not used internally but can be used to organize the line items.

 If any event in the form causes the line items to change (for example, deleting something during the review step), the `items` should not be mutated.
-It is incumbent on the parent component to create a modified line item list and then return it to `WPCheckout`.
+It is incumbent on the parent component to create a modified line item list and then update `Checkout`.

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
-Instead, the amount to be charged will be specified by the required prop `total`, which is an object (very similar to the line items) of the form `{ label: string, subLabel: string, amount: { currency: string, value: int, displayValue: string } }`.
+Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.

-The `displayValue` property of both items and the total can use limited Markdown formatting, including the `~` character for strike-through text, if passed through the `formatDisplayValueForCurrency()` helper.
+The `displayValue` property of both the items and the total can use limited Markdown formatting, including the `~` character for strike-through text.
+If customizing this component, the property should be passed through the `formatValueForCurrency()` helper.

 There are several other optional props which allow customizing the contents of the form. `checkoutHeader` is the header of the form, `orderReviewTOS` is displayed just below the payment button, and `orderReviewFeatures` may be displayed (depending on the available screen space) adjacent to the form.

-Any component within `WPCheckout` can use the custom React Hook `useCheckoutLineItems`, which returns a two element array where the first element is the current array of line items (matching the `items` prop on `WPCheckout`), the second element is the current total (matching the `total` prop).
+Any component within `Checkout` can use the custom React Hook `useCheckoutLineItems`, which returns a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), the second element is the current total (matching the `total` prop).

 ### Submitting the form

 When the payment button is pressed, the form data will be validated and submitted in a way appropriate to the payment method.
-If there is a problem with either validation or submission, or if the payment method's service returns an error, the `onFailure` prop on `WPCheckout` will be called with an object describing the error.
+If there is a problem with either validation or submission, or if the payment method's service returns an error, the `onFailure` prop on `Checkout` will be called with an object describing the error.

 If the payment method succeeds, the `onSuccess` prop will be called instead.
 It's important not to provision anything based on this callback, as it could be called by a malicious user.
 Instead, provisioning should be handled separately server-to-server.

 Some payment methods may require a redirect to an external site.
-If that occurs, the `failureRedirectUrl` and `successRedirectUrl` props on `WPCheckout` will be used instead of the `onFailure` and `onSuccess` callbacks.
+If that occurs, the `failureRedirectUrl` and `successRedirectUrl` props on `Checkout` will be used instead of the `onFailure` and `onSuccess` callbacks.
 All four props are required.

 ## ✅ Example